Oct 1, 2018 4 min read

 From Story to Narrative to Action

 We mentioned that this film is being promoted through screenings that facilitate broader discussion.
-Associated with the film are also powerful calls to action that individuals and groups can consider.
+There is a robust impact strategy related to this film, reaching into medical centers within communities, serving as continuing education for healthcare workers, and working to drive change in the broader culture.
+Associated with the film are powerful calls to action that individuals and groups can consider.
 To have the best chance to reach its full impact, Aftershock is being promoted by an agency, Picture Motion.
 They term themselves as an “impact agency” and state clearly that they believe that,

 Stories can change the world.